cpanag79/rfove/README.md

-# RFOVE - Region-based Fitting of Overlapping Ellipses and its
+# RFOVE - Region-based Fitting of Overlapping Ellipses - Cells Segmentation
-# Application to Cells Segmentation

 This code is a simple  implementation of METHOD RFOVE PROPOSED IN [1]